-When does exchange of contracts occur in purchase conveyancing in Coleshill and do I need to attend the solicitors branch?
+When does exchange of contracts take place for purchase conveyancing in Coleshill and am I required to be at the lawyers office?

-Where you are near to our conveyancing solicitors in Coleshill you are welcome to come in to sign documents.
-However, the firms we recommend supply countrywide coverage for conveyancing and provide as equally comprehensive and professional a job for you when dealing with you digitally.
-The signing of the sale agreement is not the important part.
-A signed contract is necessary for the firm to address the formalities when the time is right, which will usually be very shortly after signing.
-The procedure is nowadays normally dealt with by telephone and can be very rapid, although where a lengthy "chain" is in play, since the process requires the relevant party's solicitor (not necessarily a conveyancing solicitor in Coleshill)to be in the office available at the end of the phone to exchange contracts.
+Where you are near to our conveyancing solicitors in Coleshill you are welcome to come in to sign the paperwork.
+That being said, the firms we work with offer countrywide coverage for conveyancing and provide as equally diligent and professional a job for you when dealing with you by post or email.
+The signing of the sale agreement is not the point of no return.
+A signed contract is just a prerequisite for the solicitor to address the formalities at the appropriate time, which will usually be very shortly after signing.
+The exchange process is nowadays normally dealt with by telephone and can be very rapid, although where a lengthy "chain" is in play, since the process requires the relevant party's solicitor (not necessarily a conveyancing solicitor in Coleshill)to be in the office available at the end of the phone to exchange contracts.

 I am due to exchange contracts on my flat.
-I had a double glazing fitted in December 2007, but did not receive a FENSA certificate or Building Regulation Certificate.
-My purchaser’s lender, Aldermore are being problematic.
-The Coleshill solicitor who is on the Aldermore conveyancing panel is recommending indemnity insurance as a solution but Aldermore are requiring a building regulation certificate.
-Why do Aldermore have a conveyancing panel if they don't accept advice from them?
+I had a double glazing fitted in August 2007, but did not receive a FENSA certificate or Building Regulation Certificate.
+My purchaser’s mortgage company, Yorkshire BS are being problematic.
+The Coleshill solicitor who is on the Yorkshire BS conveyancing panel is saying indemnity insurance will be fine but Yorkshire BS are requiring a building regulation certificate.
+Why do Yorkshire BS have a conveyancing panel if they don't accept advice from them?

-It is probably the case that Aldermore have referred the matter to their valuer.
-The reason why Aldermore may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that Yorkshire BS have referred the matter to their valuer.
+The reason why Yorkshire BS may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.